troy-west/apache-kafka-number-stations/README.md

 # 1. Sample the radio

-Take a look at the sort of messages we are working with
+Take a look at a sample of twenty intercepted messages:

 ```bash
 mvn compile exec:java -Dexec.mainClass="numbers.SecretRadio"
 ```

-Should produce output similar to:
+Produces content similar to:

 ```clojure
 {"time":1557125670767,"name":"060","type":"ENG","longitude":-105,"latitude":-35,"content":["one"]}